-List of Equations

-No table of figures entries found.

 INTRODUCTION

 Background

 Gaming industry is the most important innovative and important sector in an information era.
 Gaming industry bring the most impact in short amount of time.
 It is not only an entertainment sector only.
 It included professional competitive gaming, broadcasting, endorsement and more.
 Nowadays gaming industry provided the most immersive and amazing entertainment experience for more than two billion around the globe.
 In 1970 and 1980’s, they just starting to play with the joystick to compete the highest score in Pac-Man.
 The gaming industry have at least 200 billion USD value in today.
 There is no one expected the exploded of gaming industry.
 Today people able to sit at the couch and watch the best e-sport athlete in the world competing on the stage.
 For example, Twitch, Mixer, HuYa, DouYu and etc.